Overall score

 Greenvale is an energetic metro established suburb where cafés and local life overlap, while Meadow Heights is a leafier hillside established suburb with elevated outlooks.
 Meadow Heights sits among greener hillside streets, while Greenvale keeps a flatter suburban layout.

-On the data, Greenvale is stronger for a quieter safety profile and schools and education options; Meadow Heights answers with housing affordability and parks and reserves.
+On the data, Greenvale is stronger for schools and education options and public transport access; Meadow Heights answers with housing affordability and a quieter safety profile.
 Greenvale generally means more mid-market housing value, while Meadow Heights leans toward more approachable housing costs.

-Choose Greenvale if you are weighing retirees and families; lean toward Meadow Heights for investors.
+Choose Greenvale if you are weighing retirees and families; lean toward Meadow Heights for investors and value-focused buyers.